G3viz/g3viz/README.md

 ## Introduction

 Effectively visualizing genomic data can greatly help researchers to understand their genomic data.
-The aim of this `g3viz` library is to provide a suite of web-based visualization tools that enables researchers to easily generate and interactively visualize their genomic data using a web browser, without knwoing additional web technologies (HTML5, Javascript, etc).
+The aim of this `g3viz` library is to provide a suite of web-based visualization tools that enables researchers to easily generate and interactively visualize their genomic data using a web browser, without knowing web related technologies (HTML5, Javascript, etc).

 ## Installation
 ```r